keboola/developers-docs/extend/generic-extractor/api/index.md

 Assume that you have an API which has API throttling implements so that, in case of exceeded number of requests, it returns an empty response with the status code `202` and timestamp of the time when a new requests should be made in an `X-RetryAfter` HTTP header.
-Then you can create the following API configuration to make Generic Extractor handle the
+Then create the following API configuration to make Generic Extractor handle the
 situation:

 {% highlight json %}